macicchino/Food_Insecurity/README.md

 ## Objective
-Using this dataset the team will analyze agriculture, general grocery access, and the restaurant industry as it relates to food insecurity.
+Using this dataset the team will analyze how access to agriculture, groceries, and restaurants effects food insecurity.
 The group hopes to draw comparisons and craft conclusions about how physical access to food effects food insecurity.
 A model will also be created that predicts possible changes in food insecurity based on the original data.

 ### Questions
 How does physical access to food through restaurants and grocery stores impact food insecurity?